bernie-skipole/skipole/README.md

 python3 -m skipole /path/to/projectfiles

-This will cause the skiadmin and skis projects under projectfiles to be replaced with the lates versions.
+This will cause the skiadmin and skis projects under projectfiles to be replaced with the latest versions.

 ### Further information ###